silveira/ulam/README.md

-Twin primes visualized over an Ulam Spiral in HTML5
+Twin primes visualized over an Ulam Spiral
 ====

 Two numbers p and q are twin primes if they are primes and |p – q | = 2.